Skip to content

 Step 4: Query the Graph

-Use Cypher queries to explore your graph:
+Use Cypher queries to explore your graph. execute() returns an Apache Arrow Table:

 # Find all people Alice knows